spiceai/docs/spiceaidocs/docs/components/data-accelerators/sqlite.md

 The connection to SQLite can be configured by providing the following `params`:

 - `sqlite_file`: The filename for the file to back the SQLite database.
 Only applies if `mode` is `file`.
 - `busy_timeout`: Optional.
-The SQLite [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html) in millisecond for SQLite database file connection.
-Default is 5000 (milliseconds).
+A duration to specify the SQLite [busy_timeout](https://www.sqlite.org/c3ref/busy_timeout.html) for SQLite database file connection.
+Default is 5000ms.

 Configuration `params` are provided in the `acceleration` section of a dataset.
 Other common `acceleration` fields can be configured for sqlite, see see [datasets](/reference/spicepod/datasets.md).